polinchw/docker-tools/README.md

   http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Scenarios.html

+- Open the following ports:

+    TCP port 2377 for cluster management communications TCP and UDP port 7946 for communication among nodes UDP port 4789 for overlay network traffic

 ## Create a Docker Swarm Master and Instances
 - ssh into your Docker Machine VM and clone this repo: